CodeChron/fullstack-js-with-meteor-react-docs/list_notes.md

 First, remove ```SingleFieldSubmit ``` (both the import statement and the component) from  ``` /imports/components/pages/homepage.jsx ```

+Add a copy props to the list to pass on the submit handler.

 Next, add it to the list component.

 ``` /imports/components/lists/list.jsx ```